amuzil/.github/.github/contributing.md

 We use [Gitmoji][gitmoji-url] to add meaningful emojis to our commit messages.
 This helps us keep our commit messages consistent and easy to read.
+You should use the unicode emoji rather than the text version of the gitmoji.
+So, `📝`, not `:memo:`.

 > To make things easier,
 > there are tools that integrate Gitmoji into your IDE of choice.